behu-kea/first-semester-java/topics/02 - basics/git.md

 ## Working with git in the terminal

+### Basic terminal usage

+- `pwd` - Will tell where you are on your computer
+- `ls` - Will list all the files and folder in your current folder
+- `cd` - Will change directory fx

 ### Initialising your repository

 First you initialize a project on GitHub.
 Now you need to clone the project to your computer using the command `git clone GITHUB_REPO_LINK`